 For most Florida residents, driving is an everyday occurrence.
 Florida is also a popular vacation destination, welcoming nearly 113 million visitors in 2016.
 That means there are lots of people driving on unfamiliar roads.
 For several years, Florida has appeared at or near the top of the list for the worst state in the country in which to drive.
+To learn more about what you can do to keep yourself on Florida roadways read what our Orlando car accident lawyers have to say.
 In 2019, Florida was part of a three-way tie for fourth place.

 In the United States, there were more than 37,150 car accident fatalities in 2017.
 Florida reported a total of 402,385 accidents in 2017.
 This number included 254,310 injuries and 2,924 fatalities.
 This is an improvement over the previous year.
 Motor vehicle crashes happen for all kinds of reasons.
 A National Highway Traffic Safety Administration (NHTSA) study reported that vehicles caused two percent of accidents, two percent by the environment and another two percent by “unknown” causes.
 Driver error caused the remaining 94 percent.